michalmonday/xohw23-121/docs/flute_modifications.md

    };
 ```

+The address range length is set to 0x4000, but only the begining of it is used:
+* 16 locations for analog sensors
+* 16 locations for digital sensors
+* 1 location for timer since last CPU reset (get_ticks_count function)
+* 1 location for timer since loading Overlay (get_overlay_ticks_count function)
+* 1 location for random number generator (unused in this project yet)

+The implementation of the latter 3 is in the [utils_rom.v](../vivado_files/src_verilog/custom_hdl/utils_rom.v) file.

+To see how to interact with these components in C/C++ language see `utils_flute.h/.c` and `sensors.h/.c` from [this directory](https://github.com/michalmonday/riscv-baremetal-minimal-example-c/tree/flute_design/include).

 This address range corresponds to the one specified for the AXI BRAM Controller (connected to smarconnect on the image above) in the PYNQ wrapper block design.

 <img alt="ERROR: IMAGE DIDNT SHOW" src="../images/axi_bram_ctrl_sensors_address_editor.png" />